Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 In some cases, you may want to specify a set of default configurations for your Behaviors.
 This may be useful, for instance, if your Behavior names are generated procedurally by the environment and not known before runtime, or if you have many Behaviors with very similar settings.
-To specify a default configuraton, insert a `default_settings` section in your YAML.
+To specify a default configuration, insert a `default_settings` section in your YAML.
 This section should be formatted exactly like a configuration for a Behavior.

 ```yaml